Vanaila DigitalVANAILA · SINCE 2018

 You don't need 20 pages.
 Start with:

-2. Services — Clear descriptions with pricing indicators
+2. Services — Clear descriptions with pricing indicators (hiding prices loses more leads than it protects)

-3. About — Your story and credentials
+3. About — Your story, your team, your credentials

 That's it.
 Four pages that establish credibility and capture leads.
+You can expand later — portfolio, blog, client portal — once the foundation earns its keep.

 Stop Leaving Money on the Table